natalie3huynh/Student-Organization-Extraction/README.md

 # Student-Organization-Extraction
-A webscraping project to create a database of 600+ student clubs for the UCSD Career Center.
+A webscraping project that extracts data from a club page.